09 Early years practice policy

 - Key persons are the first point of contact for parents

-with regard to matters concerning their child and any concerns parents may have are addressed with the key person in the first instance.
+regarding matters concerning their child and any concerns parents/carers may have been addressed with the key person in the first instance.

-- Key persons support parents in their role as the child’s
+- Key persons support parents/carers in their role as the

 - The key person is responsible for the child’s

-developmental records, completing the progress check at age two, and for sharing information about progress with the child’s parents.
+developmental records, completing the progress check at age two, and for sharing information about progress with the child’s parents/carers.

 Learning and